River Defense Fleet: Conversion of the merchant vessels

-The River Defense Fleet in battle
+The River Defense Fleet

 The Battle of Forts Jackson and St. Philip

 Three separate commands operated on the Mississippi near New Orleans.
 One was the Confederate States Navy, at that time led by Commander John K. Mitchell.
 Another was the Louisiana state navy.
 The third was the River Defense Fleet.
 On 20 April 1862, after the bombardment of Fort Jackson and Fort St. Philip had begun, General Lovell tried to rationalize the command situation by ordering that henceforth everything afloat would be subject to the orders of Commander Mitchell.
 The order was met with a flat refusal by Captain Stephenson, who argued that "[every] officer and man on the river defense expedition joined it on the condition that it was to be independent of the Navy."
 This act of apparent mutiny could not be punished because of the peculiar relation of the fleet to the Army.

 On the night of 24 April, Farragut's fleet made its historic run past the Mississippi River forts that defended New Orleans from the south.
 Because the Rebel leaders had not coordinated the responsibilities of the forts and the associated river fleet, the action was divided into two independent parts.
 Each ship of the attacking column was past the forts before she had to contend with the defending Confederate vessels, which therefore received the undivided attention of the Yankee gunners when they met.
-Under the circumstances, only one of the River Defense Fleet managed to close with the enemy: Stonewall Jackson was able to ram USS Varuna while that unfortunate gunboat was simultaneously being rammed by Governor Moore of the Louisiana navy.
+Under the circumstances, only one of the River Defense Fleet managed to close with the enemy: Stonewall Jackson was able to ram USS Varuna while that unfortunate gunboat was simultaneously being rammed by Governor Moore of the Louisiana Navy.
 Varuna sank, the only Federal ship lost that night.
 Stonewall Jackson did not escape unscathed.
 Holed by shots from other Federal ships assisting Varuna and unable to reply, she was run ashore by her crew, where they abandoned her and set her afire.

 Of the remaining five members of the fleet, one (Warrior) was destroyed by a broadside from USS Brooklyn.
 Resolute was run ashore and abandoned by her crew.
 Ten men from CSS McRae boarded her but were unable to get her off, so they burned her.
 General Breckinridge and General Lovell were abandoned and burned by their crews.
-Only Defiance escaped unharmed; she fled to New Orleans, where her crew left her and her captain turned her over to Commander Mitchell.
+Only Defiance escaped unharmed; she fled to New Orleans, where her crew left her, and her captain turned her over to Commander Mitchell.
 Unable to do anything else, Mitchell ordered her to be burned in the general destruction of Confederate property when the city fell.